kaunaamir/MetroNavX/README.md

 ---

 ## 🛡️ License & Copyright
-Copyright © 2026 Metroway (Mandeep).
+Copyright © 2026 MetroNavX (Aamir).
 All rights reserved.

 This project is proprietary and confidential.
 Unauthorized copying, distribution, modification, reverse engineering, publishing on public marketplaces/app stores, or commercial usage of this source code and compiled binaries is strictly prohibited.